 - Community housing program

 A team of therapists will first evaluate your state of addiction before suggesting a way forward.
-They often incorporate the medication-assisted treatment program (MAT) for the management of unpleasant heroin withdrawal symptoms, including pain, fever, mood swings, and intense craving.
+They often incorporate the medication-assisted treatment program (MAT) to manage unpleasant heroin withdrawal symptoms, including pain, fever, mood swings, and intense craving.
 Doctors use their experience and skills to make your recovery journey manageable.

 Effects of Heroin Abuse